Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide100.md

 ### **STEP 2: Generate a SSH key-pair (For Mac/Linux)**

 -   From your CLI input ```ssh-keygen```.
 Hit return to use the default file path.
 Hit return again to skip adding a passphrase.
+Keep note of the file path location as the SSH keys will be used to provision your database.

 ![](./images/100/lab100-terminal2.png)